mwangdakota/pages-uswds-jekyll/_timeline/step-1.md

 title: See what we fund
 ---

-### Criteria
+### What we look for

-Here are the criteria we use to determine which companies to fund:
+Here’s what we look for when determining which companies to fund:

 - **Game-changing:** Your innovation could make a difference to people worldwide or revolutionize an industry.
 - **High-risk:** Your product is based on unproven technology that needs further testing (and funding for that testing).